NFP Nesting (Medium / Max)

 At a glance

-Medium and Max run the NFP-style edge-walk placer — the shape-aware algorithm for irregular parts.
-Instead of stacking bounding boxes, it walks the edges of the sheet and of every part already placed, generating candidate positions that hug real geometry.
-The placer is compiled C++ running in a background worker: the canvas stays responsive and parts drop onto the sheet one by one as they're committed.
+Medium and Max run the genetic nesting engine — the shape-aware solver for irregular parts.
+Instead of stacking bounding boxes, it evolves part orderings and rotations while walking the edges of the sheet and of every part already placed, generating candidate positions that hug real geometry.
+The solver runs in a background worker: the canvas stays responsive and parts drop onto the sheet one by one as they're committed.

 Two passes